VB10/flutter-architecture-template/README.md

 # Flutter Architecture Template

-This project craeeted for proffesionel application arhitecture.
+This project is created for professional application architecture.

 ## Architecture

-We writed every mobile development unit at this website.
+We wrote every mobile development unit at this website.

 - [Mobile Architecture](https://vb10.dev/#/)

-> Now only support turkish language, it's comming soon other options.
+> For now it only supports Turkish language, but other options will come soon.

 ## Architecture Video Series

 ---

-I was shared mobile development practices on my channel so I supported only Turkish now, I have will creating global content coming soon.
+I shared mobile development applications on my channel, so I only support Turkish for now, I will be creating global content soon.

 ### **Season 1**